Prodigy-Hacking/ProdigyMathGameHacking/README.md

 Also working on hacks with `Object.keys(Object.getPrototypeOf(PIXI.game.prodigy.debugMisc)).join("\n")` debug functions, such as hacking the Dark Tower, gaining infinite conjure cubes, obtaining limited-edition gear, and altering the level of yourself and your pets.

 # Current WIP: `gameConstants` thingies.
 (See "issues")

-# How to use these hacks
-Use the command Control+Shift+I to access the console.
-Paste the code into the console.
-It's that simple.